How do doctors get paid? Healthcare isn’t free in any country: citizens pay for it.

 Given the government expenditure, fraudsters want a piece of the cake.
 Ironically, many of healthcare fraud cases aren’t too hard to prevent with a bit of self-awareness.

-There are many types of healthcare fraud and they are committed by a wide variety of people.
+There are many types of fraudulent cases and they are committed by a wide variety of people.
 When we talk about healthcare fraud we are talking about actions such as: